cl3mcg/excel-parser-poc/README.md

 ## Introduction

-The Excel Parser is a proof of concept (POC) project that demonstrates how to parse an Excel file and determine which cells are editable and which are read-only.
-This project is specifically designed to work with pseudo TI-contract templates, which are similar to TI-Contract templates but not an exact match.
+The Excel Parser is a proof of concept (POC) project that showcases two main functionalities for working with Excel files, particularly with pseudo TI-contract templates that resemble, but are not identical to, TI-Contract templates.

-By using [the popular `xlsx` library](https://www.npmjs.com/package/xlsx), available on npm, the Excel Validator can quickly and efficiently parse the contents of an Excel file and analyze the properties of each cell.
-This allows the POC to determine which cells are editable and which are read-only, making it a (basic and humble) launchpad for working with Excel-based templates.
+The first functionality of the Excel Parser is to analyze an Excel file and determine which cells are editable and which are read-only.
+By leveraging the widely-used `xlsx` library available on npm, the Excel Validator can swiftly and efficiently parse the contents of an Excel file and inspect the properties of each cell.
+This enables the POC to differentiate between editable and read-only cells, providing a foundational starting point for working with Excel-based templates.

+The second functionality of the Excel Parser is to clean and standardize country data contained within the Excel file.
+This feature ensures that the proper country code is returned for each entry, making it especially useful for datasets with approximate country names, typos, or inconsistent formatting.

 ## Prerequisites